-The Partnership made a \$1 per unit distribution to its unit holders during August 2020 (13th Distrution) and again in December 2020 (14th Distribution) from the above monies received.
+The Partnership made a \$1 per unit distribution to its unit holders during August 2020 (13th Distribution) and again in December 2020 (14th Distribution) from the above monies received.
+These were accounted for in the 2021 financial year.

-5. TRADE RECEIVABLES AND DEFERRED INCOME 2021 2020
+5. TRADE RECEIVABLES AND DEFERRED INCOME 2022 2021

 \$ \$

-Trade Receivables 31,933 31,933
+Trade Receivables 31,933

-31,933 31,933
+31,933

-This amount is for compensation and costs incurred for the relocation of the gas pipe by First Gas.
+This amount is for compensation and costs incurred for the relocation of the gas pipe by First Gas was received this financial year.